 Music teachers must always keep the pleasure and joy of music as their top priority.

-Whether it’s sports, administration, or journalism, computers have changed and continue to change the way people communicate and work, and improved productivity.
+Whether it’s sports, administration, or journalism, computers have changed and continue to change the way people communicate and work, and improve productivity.

-Music, and more specifically, pianos, have also been touched by this sea change, and whether you’re taking music classes at a musc school, conservatory, or with a private teacher you’re sure to run into some of the new technology as you begin to learn to play piano.
+Music, and more specifically, pianos, have also been touched by this sea of change, and whether you’re taking music classes at a music school, conservatory, or with a private teacher you’re sure to run into some of the new technology as you begin to learn to play piano.

 Like any form of teaching and learning, music and piano are now in version 2.0, with some traditional methods being tossed aside for the new and exciting.
 Before you get too excited though, it’s worth pointing out that no new technology can eliminate the need for regular practicing until you can play with your left hand and right hand seamlessly in tune, running across the white and black keys.

 In order to really understand the sea change that’s taken place, check out some of the new innovations and apps that are reinventing the way we approach music and the electric piano.